Skip to Content

 Equipment Used

 I only name-check equipment brands if I think that they make a material difference to a recipe.
-If you have any questions feel free to ask them in the comments section below the recipe.
+But if you have any questions, feel free to ask them in the comments section below the recipe.

 • Kitchen knife.